P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

-Adds the specified player as a "trusted player".
+Add the specified player as a "trusted player".
-If already trusted, can remove player from "trusted player".
+If already trusted, remove player from "trusted player".
-Players without the `psac.trust` cannot run the following commands on trusted players.
+Players without permission `psac.trust` cannot run the following commands on trusted players.

 - [/aurabot](#aurabot)
 - [/acpanic](#acpanic)